joakim/kay/README.md

 "literal for a block cell (compound statements in other languages)"
 block-literal: -> { … }

-"a block cell passed as an argument to the `then` receptor of Boolean"
+"a block cell sent as an argument to the `then` receptor of Boolean"
 block-example: true then -> {
     truth: 'It is true'
     print (truth)